 Have dinner at the Sommarøy Arctic Hotel, the only restaurant in the area.
 The food is expensive but these prices are typical for many of the restaurants in northern Norway.

-Where We Stayed: The Sommarøy Arctic Hotel is the one and only hotel in Sommarøy.
+We stayed at the Sommarøy Arctic Hotel, one of the few hotels in Sommarøy.
 Take your pick from a traditional hotel room or a cabin on the water.
+The Ecolodge Båthuset 69Nord is a small beachfront property with double and triple rooms, some with a sea view.

 Sommaroy

-This morning you will travel by ferry from the Sommarøy area to the island of Senja.
-The ferry leaves from Brensholmen, a tiny town just around the corner from Sommarøy and Ørnfløya, and travels to Botnhamn on Senja.
+This morning you’ll travel by ferry from Brensholmen, a small town just around the corner from Sommarøy, to Botnhamn on Senja.
+The crossing takes 45 minutes.

-To maximize your time on Senja, you need to take the first ferry of the day, which is 8:45 am during the summer months (12:15 am on Sunday).
+To make the most of your day on Senja, take the first ferry of the day, which departs at 8:45 am during summer months (check the current schedule here — click the link for 181 Botnhamn–Brensholmen).

 Brensholmen Ferry

-If you enjoy hiking, I highly recommend the hike up to Segla.
+If you enjoy hiking, the hike up Segla is not to be missed.
 This was our main reason for visiting Senja and it was absolutely worth it.

-The hike up Segla is short but surprisingly tough.
-In fact, it’s probably the toughest hike in this itinerary.
-This hike is only 5 km (3 miles) round trip, but with 610 meters (2000 feet of climbing), it can be exhausting.
-But, oh, what a view you have from the top of Segla.
+The hike is short but surprisingly tough.
+In fact, it’s probably the toughest hike on this entire itinerary.
+At only 5 km (3 miles) round trip, it doesn’t look like much on paper, but with 610 meters (2,000 feet) of climbing, it can be exhausting.
+The view from the top makes every step worth it.

 Segla Hike